Nelonn/ProPack/README.md

 Some futures from json 5 will not work due to [GSON](https://github.com/google/gson) flaws

 ## Meshes & Models
-[Java Block/Item models](https://minecraft.fandom.com/wiki/Model) in the ProPack are called meshes.
+[Java Block/Item models](https://minecraft.fandom.com/wiki/Model) in the ProPack are called *meshes*.
-Their files should end with `.mesh.json`
+Their files should end with `.mesh.json`.

-Models file name should end with `.model.json`.
+Models configuration file name should end with `.model.json`.

 Currently implemented model types:

 <br>